Type 38 rifle: Chinese six/five infantry rifle

-Chinese copy of the Japanese Type 38 at the Taiyuan Arsenal in the very late 1920s to early 1930s for the warlord of Shansi province, General Yen Hsi-shan.
-The receiver is marked 六五步槍 or "six-five rifle".
+Chinese copy of the Japanese Type 38 at the Taiyuan Arsenal in the very late 1920s to early 1930s for the warlord of Shanxi province, General Yan Xishan.
+The receiver is marked "six-five rifle" (六五步槍).
 Estimated to have been 108,000 made.

 Type 918 rifle

 These copies of the Type 38 rifles are believed to have been manufactured at the South Manchuria Army Arsenal (also known as the 918 Arsenal), but very little is known about them.
 Chinese sources state that these rifles were made in China for Japan, but for whom it is not known.
 It does not bear the Japanese Imperial Chrysanthemum, but instead has a heart symbol and under it written "918 Type" (九一八式).
 It is also not known if these were made before or right after the surrender of Japanese forces.
 It has an under-folding bayonet similar to the Japanese Type 44.
 The 918 stamped on top of the receivers stands for the date of September 18, 1931; the date of the Mukden Incident.